otene-daniel/otene-daniel-baby-step-in-data-analytics/README.md

 ----
 # Data Cleaning
-The data was to some extent clean so they was no need to clean it
+The data was transform and cleaned before we where giving access to it,  i just proceed to load the file in my Microsoft excel.

 ---
 # Findings and recommendation
+Focus more on your bullish channels to improve production Be innovative.
+Derive new ways of improving consumption of these goods at your weakest channel